How to Remove Hard-Water Stains

-Here's what causes these pesky hard water stains, plus the very best tips on how to remove them from tubs, toilets, glass, and dishes.
+Here's what causes these pesky hard-water stains, plus the very best tips for how to remove them from tubs, toilets, glass, and dishes

 RELATED: How to remove every type of stain